What is truth?

 If we do not tell the complete story, for example, we are not necessarily ‘lying’, or telling any ‘falsehoods’, we are simply not presenting the entire truth.
 This is why in English law, courts seek to find out not just the truth, but ‘the truth, the whole truth, and nothing but the truth’.
 So, think in terms of what is true, and what is not true, rather than what is true, and what is false.

-The correspondence theory of truth
+The correspondence truth test

-The coherence theory of truth
+The coherence truth test

-The consensus theory of truth
+The consensus truth test

-The pragmatic theory of truth
+The pragmatic truth test

 For William James, (but not all pragmatists – don’t be fooled by some TOK textbooks which try to tell you that William James is a typical example of a pragmatist) this meant that truth was ‘mutable’ or changeable, rather than something concrete and absolute.
 James believed that it often takes a long time to figure out whether something is true or not, based on whether it works successfully.